There’s nothing shameful about being an introvert. In fact, the more you embrace your child’s quiet nature, the happier he or she will be.

 2. Your child won’t stop being an introvert.

 Can your child just “get over” hating raucous birthday parties?
 Nope.
-According to Dr. Marti Olsen Laney, author of The Hidden Gifts of the Introverted Child, introversion and extroversion are genetic (although parents play an important role in nurturing that temperament).
-Introverts’ and extroverts’ brains are also wired somewhat differently.
+According to Dr. Marti Olsen Laney, author of The Hidden Gifts of the Introverted Child, introversion is genetic, and introverts will likely be introverts for life.

-According to Laney, introverts’ and extroverts’ brains may use different neurotransmitter pathways, and they may favor different “sides” of their nervous system (introverts prefer the parasympathetic side, the “rest and digest” system as opposed to the sympathetic, which triggers the “fight, flight, or freeze” response).
+Just look to the introvert’s “hardwiring.”
+For one, their brains function somewhat differently, as introverts and extroverts may use different neurotransmitter pathways, according to Laney.
+(Read more about the differences between introverts’ and extroverts’ brains here.)
+They may also favor different “sides” of the nervous system: introverts prefer the parasympathetic side, the “rest and digest” system, while extroverts rely more on the sympathetic side, which triggers the “fight, flight, or freeze” response.
 Furthermore, a study published in the Journal of Neuroscience found that introverts have larger, thicker gray matter in their prefrontal cortices, which is the area of the brain associated with abstract thought and decision-making.

 3. He’ll warm up to new people and situations slowly — and that’s okay.

 Another option is to have your child stand back from the action at a comfortable distance — perhaps near you, where he feels safe — and simply watch for a few minutes.
-Quiet observation will help him process things.
+Quiet observation will help him process all that new stimulation.

 If neither of those options is possible, discuss the event ahead of time with him, talking about who will be there, what will likely happen, how he might feel, and what he can do when he’s losing energy.

 No matter what new experience you’re getting him accustomed to, remember: Go slowly, but don’t not go.
 “Don’t let him opt out, but do respect his limits, even when they seem extreme,” writes Susan Cain about introverted children.
 “Inch together toward the thing he’s wary of.”